clifford269/FrutigerFX/README.md

 **Acknowledgements**:
 1. Aris-t2's css and js scripts proved to be a good customisable base.
 2. Khang-nd’s reproduction of the Windows 7 UI elements proved beneficial for learning to craft glossy Aero interfaces.
-3. Microsoft, for their awesome Icons (in the past).
+3. Microsoft, for their awesome icon set (in the past).